7 Love Styles Test

 In this episode of the Enneagram and Marriage Podcast, I'm joined by Truity founder and CEO Molly Owens as we discuss the results of this study which details these two new love styles, emotional (heart connection) and intellectual love (head connection) that so many couples frankly need and want in terms of quality time, many times far ahead of acts of service or gift giving, etc. even though we still love those also.
 I find this especially pertinent because it means that when we don't give our ways of feeling loved a deeper look, we can totally miss one another in our quest to serve.

-on the podcast as Truity researchers keeps a busy schedule these days, making appearances on huge media channels like The Today Show and CNBC as well as analyzing nearly 1.5 million tests last month alone.
+I'm extra grateful for this time on the podcast as Truity researchers keeps a busy schedule these days, making appearances on huge media channels like The Today Show and CNBC as well as analyzing nearly 1.5 million tests last month alone.

-this fun, casual and conversational episode as we explore the dynamics of couples today so you can find your love style and share it with your spouse or people as well!
+Join us in this fun, casual and conversational episode as we explore the dynamics of couples today so you can find your love style and share it with your spouse or people as well!